Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/modes.md

 However, when the pod is currently in Track-mode and is maneuvered outside of its gimbal limits, it will automatically initiate a target-insert signal and send its current target position to the WRCS.

-Note that, if the laser is currently firing, it will automatically be stopped when hitting a limit.
+>💡 If the laser is currently firing, it will automatically be stopped
+> when hitting a limit.

 This signal then also causes the pod to enter Memory-mode, in which case it will continue to follow the position now memorized by the WRCS.